yadayada/acd_cli/README.rst

 CLI Usage Example
 -----------------

-In this example, a two-level folder hierarchy is created in an empty cloud drive.
+In this example, a two-level folder hierarchy is created in an empty drive.
 Then, a relative local path ``local/spam`` is uploaded recursively using two connections.
 ::